Peter Knights: Playing career

-Early Years
+Early years

 Knights was one of two children born to Lindsay Thomas Knights and his wife Fay, the other child being his sister Alison.
 They were raised on the family dairy farm near the town of Longwarry, situated over 80 kilometres south-east of Melbourne.
-Knights played football for Longwarry - which at the time was in the West Gippsland Football League - and attended Drouin High School, where in his final year (1970) he was named School Captain.
+Knights played football for Longwarry - which at the time was in the West Gippsland Football League - and attended Drouin High School (now Drouin Secondary College), where in his final year (1970) he was named School Captain.
 However, due to his busy schedule of constantly commuting to and from Melbourne for training and games with Hawthorn, Knights was unable to attain the academic grades he wanted.
 Subsequently, Hawthorn coach John Kennedy sr. suggested that Knights repeat his year 12 studies at Camberwell High School.
 Upon Kennedy's passing in 2020, Knights reminisced fondly about that time:

 He [Kennedy] was very high up in the education department at that time, on the teachers' tribunal, and he strongly recommended to my parents that young Peter should come to Melbourne and do his schooling in Melbourne.
 He said to my parents it will help his [Knights'] footy and certainly help his schooling...
 I was so intimidated about doing that but, as it turned out, it was the best move I could have made.